suo/lintrunner/README.md

 # Lintrunner

+### Lintrunner has been moved to [https://github.com/pytorch/test-infra/tree/main/tools/lintrunner](https://github.com/pytorch/test-infra/tree/main/tools/lintrunner)

+Please refer to pytorch/test-infra for the current state of the project.

 ## Overview
 `lintrunner` is a tool that runs linters.
 It is responsible for:
 - Deciding which files need to be linted.